 Since cats and dogs are the most common pets, let’s break it down for these, so you know what oils not to use for each of them.

-All animals, especially cats:
+For all animals, especially cats:

-Cats, Do Not Use:
+For Cats, Do Not Use:

 - All citrus oils, such as grapefruit, lime, lemon, orange, tangerine, bergamot.
 These, along with a few others, all contain d-limonene which is very toxic to cats.